 How would you do that?

-Let’s break down one by one what these are, and how they help your blog to persuade and sell without selling.
+Let’s break down one by one what these are and how they help your blog to persuade and sell without selling.

 Isn’t it obvious?
 If your readers do not like you, nothing really matters.
 It is the very first wall between you and your readers or potential eventual customers.

-Usually people do not like perfection, over-the-top promises or any irrelevance.
+Usually, people do not like perfection, over-the-top promises, or any irrelevance.
 So better be vulnerable and relatable with your audience.

-Focus on telling your story, it is what they are going to connect with.
-Make sure you also project your mistakes and imperfections, and how you overcome them.
+Focus on telling your story; it is what they are going to connect with.
+Make sure you also project your mistakes and imperfections and how you overcome them.

 Today, branding is all about storytelling and relating.

-If you are more authentic and honest about your content, people are more likely to like you, and even recommend you to others through sharing or verbally.
+If you are more authentic and honest about your content, people are more likely to like you and even recommend you to others through sharing or verbally.

 To do this, you can create a sense of urgency with the purchase.
-The idea is to encourage potential buyers to purchase in the given time in exchange of some benefit or fear of particular loss.
+The idea is to encourage potential buyers to purchase in the given time in exchange for some benefit or fear of particular loss.

-This same sense of urgency can be brought to your blog as well making the content more time-sensitive.
+This same sense of urgency can be brought to your blog as well, making the content more time-sensitive.

-It should be something people prefer or they are bound to interact at the moment, and not later.
+It should be something people prefer, or they are bound to interact at the moment and not later.

 People get the message that you want to impart to the world regularly, so they get used to you.

-Authenticity shows strength, it comes from the place of honesty and transparency with the readers.
+Authenticity shows strength; it comes from the place of honesty and transparency with the readers.

-You can create authority gradually with consistent publishing of data-driven insightful content, laser focused vision and high engagement with the audience.
+You can create authority gradually with consistent publishing of data-driven insightful content, laser-focused vision, and high engagement with the audience.

-Credibility comes from many things including your merit for the skill or content you’re creating.
+Credibility comes from many things, including your merit for the skill or content you’re creating.

 You need to reciprocate the value with something better than the time people are investing in you.